-Today I'm reviewing the Ko-ken 3/8" (or 9.5mm) extension set PK3760/6 (eBay US, eBay CA, eBay AU).
+Today I'm reviewing the Ko-ken 3/8" (or 9.5mm) extension set PK3760/6 (eBay US, eBay CA, eBay AU or Amazon).
 If you aren't familiar with the brand, Koken are a Japanese manufacturer who specialise in socketry and related tools.
 This particular extension set is the non-wobble variant - the wobble variant is part number PK3763/6 (eBay US, eBay CA, eBay AU).
 What's the difference?
 The wobble-fix extensions have a cut-in that allows for 15° of movement for whatever is attached to the male end.
 Why wouldn't you just buy the wobble-fix?
 Koken say that "The Wobble-Fix Extension Bar has less strength than normal extension bar (sic) due to it's specific design with a reduced square drive."

 The PK3760/6 set has six extensions included - 32mm, 50mm, 75mm, 150mm and 250mm.
 The entire range of Koken's standard 3/8" extensions is a good deal more expansive than that selection and includes 300mm, 400mm, 500mm, 600mm, 900mm and 1,000mm extensions.

 As you can see it comes in an ABS case, wrapped in plastic:

 Turns out the knurling is patented:

 With the plastic removed we can see the contents:

 The knurling feels as nice as it looks: